sol0vanti/Taxi-AB/README.md

 # Taxi App
 This is an app which gets your _current location_.
-You can place a _annotation_ for your final destination and the app will automaticly draw a _route_ to it.
+You can place an _annotation_ for your final destination and the app will automaticly draw a _route_ to it.
 Choose the _tarif, pay and enjoy_!
 ## Related
 - Author: [@skxnz](https://github.com/skxnz)
 - Co-worker: [@Beaxhem](https://github.com/Beaxhem)